karthikhosur/italtoken/whitepaper.md

-# ITAL Token: A Peer-to-Peer Incentive System for Professional Development on CVmine
+# ITAL Token: A Peer-to-Peer Incentive System with Hybrid Off-Chain/On-Chain Architecture for Professional Development on CVmine

 ## Abstract

 We propose a peer-to-peer incentive system for professional development activities integrated with the CVmine job platform.
 The system enables participants to earn ITAL tokens for job-seeking and career advancement efforts without relying on the goodwill of platforms or employers.
-ITAL tokens are generated and distributed through active participation in CVmine activities, with transactions recorded on the Stellar blockchain.
-The system operates using a custodial wallet infrastructure initially, with planned migration to non-custodial solutions.
+ITAL tokens are generated and distributed through active participation in CVmine activities, with transactions primarily managed off-chain through a secure transaction ledger for efficiency and cost reduction.
+Strategic synchronization with the Stellar blockchain occurs only when necessary, with users covering the minimal Stellar network fees for on-chain operations.
+This approach maximizes efficiency and scalability while maintaining cryptographic verification and optional blockchain integration.
 We define rules that incentivize participation while preventing manipulation of the reward mechanism.
-The result is a decentralized network of job seekers and professionals that creates and exchanges value through meaningful engagement on the CVmine platform.
+The result is a decentralized network of job seekers and professionals that creates and exchanges value through meaningful engagement on the CVmine platform, with the flexibility to operate primarily off-chain while leveraging blockchain security when needed.

 ## 1. Introduction